python-cmd2/cmd2/docs/features/modular_commands.rst

         app.cmdloop()

-Injecting Sub-Commands
+Injecting Subcommands
 ----------------------

 Description
 ~~~~~~~~~~~
-Using the `with_argparse` decorator, it is possible to define sub-commands for your command.
+Using the `with_argparse` decorator, it is possible to define subcommands for your command.
 This has a tendency to
 either drive your interface into an object-centric interface.
 For example, imagine you have a tool that manages your
 media collection and you want to manage movies or shows.
 An object-centric approach would push you to have base commands
-such as `movies` and `shows` which each have sub-commands `add`, `edit`, `list`, `delete`.
+such as `movies` and `shows` which each have subcommands `add`, `edit`, `list`, `delete`.
 If you wanted to present an
 action-centric command set, so that `add`, `edit`, `list`, and `delete` are the base commands, you'd have to organize
 your code around these similar actions rather than organizing your code around similar objects being managed.

-Sub-command injection allows you to inject sub-commands into a base command to present an interface that is sensible to
+Subcommand injection allows you to inject subcommands into a base command to present an interface that is sensible to
 a user while still organizing your code in whatever structure make more logical sense to the developer.

 Example